Nigh7Sh4de/roundaway/README.md

 Certain API routes requre a JWT and/or the associated user to have certain privelages.
 The specific requirements for each route are listed below.
 In order to make API calls that are auth protected use the following flow:

+1. Authenticate with a 3rd party authentication server of your choice.
+Currently supported options:
+  - Facebook
+  - Google
-1. Hit `POST /auth/:strat` with an **access_token** as supplied by the social network you are authenticating with.
+2. Hit `POST /auth/:strat` with an **access_token** as supplied by the social network you are authenticating with
-2. You will receieve a **JWT** in the response if authentication was successful
+3. You will receieve a **JWT** in the response if authentication was successful after one of the following operations has completed:
   - A user was found in db
   - A new user was created
-3. Set an `Authorizaton` header with the `JWT` scheme (as in: `Authorization: JWT JWT_STRING...`) in all subsequent requests
+4. Set an `Authorizaton` header with the `JWT` scheme (as in: `Authorization: JWT JWT_STRING...`) in all subsequent requests
-4. If a certain user requires elevated privelages (such as *admin*) the db admin must set the appropriate flag in the user collection manually (*note*: changing privelages does not require generating a new JWT, so changing privelages can be done on the fly)
+5. If a certain user requires elevated privelages (such as *admin*) the db admin must set the appropriate flag in the user collection manually (*note*: changing privelages does not require generating a new JWT, so changing privelages can be done on the fly)

 ## API